lunarc/lunarc_docs/docs/aurora_faq.md

 When using a Lund University project (LU project), you have to specify the project name, the partition and in some cases a reservation.
 This is explained in our [batch system guide](http://lunarc-documentation.readthedocs.io/en/latest/batch_system/#specifying-a-project-and-partition-for-users-with-lu-projects-or-multiple-projects).

+## I want to use the Aurora GPU nodes
+To access the Aurora GPU nodes, you need to be a member of an [LU local project](https://supr.snic.se/round/2017locallu/).
+Please review our [batch system guide](http://lunarc-documentation.readthedocs.io/en/latest/batch_system/#accessing-gpus-in-the-aurora-lu-partition) for the required modification to your submission script.
+The [software guide](http://lunarc-documentation.readthedocs.io/en/latest/aurora_modules/#cuda-based-toolchains-for-gpu-nodes) provides an overview on Compiler, Cuda and MPI support for the GPU nodes.

 ## Can I prevent my job from restarting in case of a node failure

 By default the Slurm job scheduler restarts jobs in case of e.g. a failing node.
 This is not always desirable.
 Adding a line